CosmosOS/Cosmos/Docs/Articles/MS5/index.md

 ![](CosmosMS5/SNAG-0003.png)

 This is your operating system running in VMWare Player!
-Cosmos can of course also be booted in VMWare Workstation, Hyper-V, Virtual PC, or on real hardware.
+Cosmos can of course also be booted in VMWare Workstation, Hyper-V, Virtual PC, Bochs, or on real hardware.
 But by default Cosmos uses VMWare Player because it is both free, and reliable.
 Cosmos can even debug in Visual Studio, even when running on another machine.